 49% |

-45% |
+38% |

-13 months |
+16 months |

-18 months |
+15 months |

-When you apply through the Grand Island, Lincoln, Norfolk, North Platte, Omaha, or Scottsbluff Social Security field offices, your claim is sent to the Omaha DDS.
+When you apply through the Grand Island, Lincoln, Norfolk, North Platte, Omaha, or Scottsbluff Social Security field offices, your claim is sent to the Lincoln DDS.
 Here is the contact information for that agency.

 Nebraska Disability Determinations Services

-Omaha Hearing Office
+Omaha Office of Hearings Operations

 Exec Center, Suite 500